 The Jersey Law Commission recently delivered a consultation paper – Jersey Divorce Reform – Long overdue?

 The primary legislation for matrimonial matters dates from 1949 and society in Jersey has moved on considerably since that law was passed.
-Jersey now has a Civil Partnership Law, far more people live together rather than getting married and divorce is much more common than in previous generations.
+Jersey now has a Civil Partnership Law; far more people live together rather than get married and divorce is much more common than in previous generations.
 The overhaul proposed by this report is therefore long overdue.

 Jersey Divorce reform

-With regard the potential to Jersey divorce reform, the Commissioners propose the following:
+With regard to the potential of Jersey divorce reform, the Commissioners propose the following:

 - That the current inability to petition for divorce within 3 years of marriage or civil partnership be abolished and that there should be no restriction on issuing a petition for divorce at any time after marriage.